brendankhow/SustainablEats/README.md

 * Additionally, due to the nature of large amount of bandwidth the API uses and the limitations of free firebase plan, the websites have limited bandwidth = images not loading.
 * When this occur, please kindly wait for 24 hours such that the bandwidth resets.
 We seek your understanding and cooperation.
 Thank You!

+## Project Overview

+According to the National Environment Agency (NEA), the amount of food waste generated in 2022 was an astonishing 813,000 tonnes (NEA, 2023).

+With Singapore’s rising focus on tackling sustainability problems, the primary goal of SustainablEats is to empower individuals and build a positive community to make sustainable food choices and reduce wastage.

+This application serves as a platform to facilitate the exchange of recipes and ideas among users while promoting sustainable food choices through AI-generated food recipes.
+We aim to achieve this through the following key components:

+### Recipe Generator

+SustainablEats will feature an AI-powered recipe generator that accounts for users’ tastes and preferences based on the user’s input of ingredients.
+Our website aims to encourage users to make use of soon-to-be-expired food or extra food as part of their recipes and meals.

+### Social Platform

+Our web application will also have a social space that allows users to share recipes that they like.
+Other users will be able to view the recipes and give comments/reviews.

+---

 ## Installation Guide

 ### Project Set up